 In keeping with our philosophy of education and self empowerment today we are writing about a topic that even some bankruptcy attorneys are unaware of.
 Does that surprise you?
 Well. it should not.
 This is one of those topics where we separate the men from the boys.
-Information for this article came from Article From Tax Mamas Newsletter.
+Information for this article came from an article in the Tax Mamas Newsletter.

 The answer to the question is yes, you can include taxes in a chapter 7 bankruptcy, provided that the taxes meet a certain criteria.
 The taxes owed are at least 3 years old.

 The tax return must have been filed at least two years prior.